arashmath/GraphColoring/README.md

 ### TO ADD
 * More graphs
-* affiliation of each graph and source
+* Affiliation of each graph and source
+* Remove myciel2 for its problem